stevedylandev/mast-cli/README.md

 ![mast-login](https://cdn.stevedylan.dev/files/bafybeicpkgpef2dn5dcxf3a34pu2mop4x4udjpjazva2taugpxeompdej4)

 This will provide a QR code for you to scan and will open an approval screen within Warpcast.
-If you prefer to provide your own signer yo ucan do so with the `auth` command.
+If you prefer to provide your own signer you can do so with the `auth` command.

 ```
 mast auth